John Krasinski: 2011–2017: Further feature film, television, and theater work

-2018–present: A Quiet Place series, Some Good News and the Marvel Cinematic Universe
+2018–present: A Quiet Place film series and Jack Ryan

-In 2017, Krasinski directed and co-wrote the film A Quiet Place, a post-apocalyptic horror thriller, in which he also co-starred with his wife Emily Blunt.
-Released on April 6, 2018, by Paramount Pictures, it received significant critical acclaim, being 96% Certified Fresh at Rotten Tomatoes based on 367 reviews, with the site describing Krasinski as a "rising talent."
-The film also became a major box office hit, grossing over $340 million worldwide, and led to a film series.
+In 2018, Krasinski directed and co-wrote the film A Quiet Place, a post-apocalyptic horror thriller, in which he also co-starred with his wife Emily Blunt.
+Released by Paramount Pictures, it scored 96% at Rotten Tomatoes based on 367 reviews, and grossed over $340 million worldwide.
+The film's success led to Time magazine naming Krasinski one of the 100 most influential people in the world, and the creation of the A Quiet Place film series.

 Krasinski produces and stars as the title character in the television series Jack Ryan, making him the fifth actor to portray the character after Alec Baldwin, Harrison Ford, Ben Affleck and Chris Pine from the film series.
 Jack Ryan premiered on Amazon Video on August 31, 2018.
 Four months before the series premiere, the series was renewed for a second season, after the critical and commercial success of A Quiet Place.

 In March 2020, Krasinski started a web series titled Some Good News (SGN) on YouTube as a response to the ongoing COVID-19 pandemic.
 The series focused on highlighting good news at the time, while featuring celebrities including Steve Carell, Robert De Niro, the entire original Broadway cast of Hamilton, Brad Pitt, Samuel L. Jackson, Oprah Winfrey, Emma Stone, Ryan Reynolds, Steven Spielberg, Jon Stewart, Malala Yousafzai and the cast of The Office.
 On April 17, 2020, Krasinski hosted a livestream virtual prom for high schoolers whose proms were cancelled due to the pandemic; 210,000 viewers tuned into the event, which included live performances from Billie Eilish, Finneas, the Jonas Brothers, and DJ D-Nice.
-Krasinski became ordained as a minister in the state of Massachusetts to officiate a virtual wedding as part of the series.
+Krasinski became ordained as a minister in the Commonwealth of Massachusetts to officiate a virtual wedding as part of the series.
 The nine-episode series attracted 72 million views and 2.58 million subscribers.
 On May 22, 2020, ViacomCBS announced they had acquired the show to air on CBS All Access, but Krasinski later confirmed that he and ViacomCBS did not move forward with development plans for the company's streaming platform.
 Instead, Krasinski would keep Some Good News in its original format on YouTube and secondary video platforms established in the show's original run, such as Snapchat.

 On January 20, 2021, Krasinski spoke at President Joe Biden and Vice President Kamala Harris's inauguration celebration via a remote address from his home office.
 Krasinski hosted his first episode of Saturday Night Live later that month, which was watched by 6.69 million viewers and received positively by critics.